k-gerner/Game-Pigeon-Solvers/README.md

 of green/red
 - Save state functionality for if you want to exit the program and come back later
+- Ability to see all the previous moves that have been played, one by one, displayed on the game board.
 - Output to the terminal will be updated in place instead of printing lines and lines of output across turns.
 This can be disabled if you would like to have all output to the terminal